realm/realm-js/CONTRIBUTING.md

 We love contributions to Realm!
 If you'd like to contribute code, documentation, or any other improvements, please [file a Pull Request](https://github.com/realm/realm-js/pulls) on our GitHub repository.
 Make sure to accept our [CLA](#cla).

+If you're on the MongoDB payroll, please ensure you're familiar with [the Realm SDK cross-team working agreement](https://docs.google.com/document/d/1AB9Z1F29oLmubnPAjfphYwGz1xqqeotHaMWK5OKkL3A/edit).

+### Branching

+If you’re working on a long-living branch, keep it updated with upstream changes by rebasing it on the target branch on a regular basis.
+This requires a force-push, so you should coordinate with anyone working on the same branch team when doing that.

 ### Commit Messages

 Although we don’t enforce a strict format for commit messages, we prefer that you follow the guidelines below, which are common among open source projects.
 Following these guidelines helps with the review process, searching commit logs and documentation of implementation details.
 At a high level, the contents of the commit message should convey the rationale of the change, without delving into much detail.
 For example, `setter names were not set right` leaves the reviewer wondering about which bits and why they weren’t “right”.
 In contrast, `[RLMProperty] Correctly capitalize setterName` conveys almost all there is to the change.